Rules of Engagement

 - If you foul something up, you'll lead the effort to un-foul it (but it's cool to ask for help)

-- No-meeting Thursdays are observed with religious devotion
+- We observe "no-meeting Thursdays" with religious devotion

 As people add their stickies, group similar ideas together so it's easier to discuss them later.